 - Lucas Oil Raceway – This track and the areas that surround it in Brownsburg have become a motorsports haven for race teams and manufacturers.
 The racing complex itself includes a .686-mile paved oval and a quarter-mile drag strip with races and other events occurring throughout the spring, summer and fall.
 Check out their schedule here.

-- Splash Island Family Waterpark – A 4.5-acre Caribbean-themed outdoor water park open May through September.
+- Splash Island Family Waterpark – A 4.5-acre, Caribbean-themed outdoor water park open May through September.
 The waterpark has all the features you need to spend a lazy summer day including a leisure river, zero-depth entry children's area with a water playground, springboards and large water slides.

-- Parks and Gardens – Our parks are incredible and offer miles of trails, playgrounds, Frisbee golf, splash pads and more.
+- Parks and Gardens – Our parks are incredible and offer miles of trails, playgrounds, disc golf, splash pads and more.
 Each town’s parks have a bit of a different flavor so search for one near your accommodations.

 - Mayberry in the Midwest – This beloved festival in Danville brings The Andy Griffith Show to life with tribute artists, special guests, a parade, contests, concerts and other special activities during the third weekend in May.

-- Hendricks County Rib-Fest & Avon Balloon Glow – This day-long event during the last Saturday in June includes a 5K event, live entertainment, games for kids, food and the best ribs the county has to offer.
+- Hendricks County Rib-Fest & Balloon Glow – This day-long event during the last Saturday in June includes a 5K event, live entertainment, games for kids, food and the best ribs the county has to offer.
 Stay into the evening to watch the unique hot air balloon glow and fireworks display.

 - U.S. Nationals – Make sure to plan for the most prestigious drag racing event in the world, the Chevrolet Performance U.S. Nationals over Labor Day weekend!